texfaq/texfaq.github.io/FAQ-dvi.md

 be used by a previewer for display on a computer screen.

-Note that [XeTeX](./FAQ-xetex.html) (released some time after PDFTeX) uses an ''extended DVI format'' (XDV) to send its output to a close-coupled [DVI driver](./FAQ-driver.html), `xdvipdfmx`.
+Note that [XeTeX](./FAQ-xetex.html) (released some time after pdfTeX) uses an ''extended DVI format'' (XDV) to send its output to a close-coupled [DVI driver](./FAQ-driver.html), `xdvipdfmx`.